delivus-daas/react-open-layers/README.md

 ### `onMouseOverFeatures`

-`onPointerDrag` event is triggered when a pointer is dragged.
+`onMouseOverFeatures` event is triggered when a pointer is moved over the feature in the ol map view.

 ### `onMouseOutFeatures`

-`onPointerDrag` event is triggered when a pointer is dragged.
+`onMouseOutFeatures` event is triggered when a pointer is moved outside the feature in the ol map view.

 ### `onClickFeatures`

-`onClickFeatures` event is triggered when a pointer is dragged.
+`onClickFeatures` enables feature click on ol layer for more event object description

 ### `moveTolerance`

-`onClickFeatures` event is triggered when a pointer is dragged.
+`moveTolerance` prop sets the minimum distance in pixels the cursor must move to be detected as a map move event instead of a click.
+Increasing this value can make it easier to click on the map.
+Default value is 1

 ### `maxTilesLoading`

-`onClickFeatures` event is triggered when a pointer is dragged.
+`maxTilesLoading` props sets the maximum number tiles to load simultaneously.
+Default value is 16

 ## License